eduardogimenis/url_to_pdf/README.md

-A simple python script with a GUI to input filename and url The application then runs a script built on top of pdfkit, and saves the url as pdf to the specified folder path.
+# URL to PDF Converter
+A simple Python script that converts a webpage URL to a PDF file.

 Here is how the application looks:
 ![GUI](https://github.com/eduardogimenis/url_to_pdf/blob/main/theGUI.png "theGUI")